Smyrnium olusatrum: Description

-Alexanders is a stout, glabrous (hairless) biennial growing to 150 (sometimes 180) cm tall, with a solid stem up to 22 mm in diameter, which becomes hollow and grooved with age.
-It has a tuberous tap-root which can be 60 cm long, as well as fibrous lateral roots.
+Smyrnium olusatrum is a stout, glabrous (hairless) biennial growing to 150 cm (60 in) tall (exceptionally 180 cm), with a solid stem up to 22 mm in diameter, which becomes hollow and grooved with age.
+It has a tuberous taproot which can be 60 cm long, as well as fibrous lateral roots.

 The stem leaves are arranged in a spiral (although the upper cauline ones are often opposite and sometimes in whorls of 3), with an inflated, purple-striped, fleshy petiole that has papery margins towards the base.
 The compound leaves are broadly diamond-shaped, 2- or 3-times ternately (sometimes pinnately) divided.
 Sometimes they are slightly hairy towards the base.
 The individual leaflets are dark green above, pale green below, flat, lobed and serrated with obtuse teeth that have a tiny white hydathode at the tip.

-Inflorescences are terminal or in the leaf axils and consist of an umbel of umbels, 6-7 cm in diameter, with 5-25 rays which are glabrous, ridged and 2-4 cm long.
-There are 3-4 bracts which are small, pale and inconspicuous (or absent), and the peduncle is usually longer than the rays.
-The individual umblets are 10-20 mm across with 10-20 flowers and 1-5 tiny bracteoles.
+Inflorescences are terminal or in the leaf axils and consist of a compound umbel of individual umbels, the former 6–7 cm in diameter, with 5–25 penducle rays which are glabrous, ridged and 2–4 cm long.
+There are 3–4 bracts, which are small, pale and inconspicuous (or absent), and the peduncle is usually longer than its rays.
+The individual umbels are 1–2 cm across with 10–20 flowers and 1–5 tiny bracteoles.
 The actinomorphic flowers are small, with 5 yellowish petals and 5 tiny, green sepals, 5 stamens and (if present) 2 styles.

 Sometimes there are 4 or 5 peduncles branching from the top of the stem, giving the impression of an umbel of umbels of umbels.
-Generally, it is only the terminal umbel that has 100% bisexual flowers; the lateral ones having both bisexual and male-only flowers (typically the male umbellules are in the centre); while the tertiary umbels often have only male flowers.
+Generally, it is only the terminal umbel that has 100% bisexual flowers; the lateral ones have both bisexual and male-only flowers (typically with the male umbellules in the centre), and the tertiary umbels often have only male flowers.
 This is best seen at maturity, when the male-only flowers wither without producing fruit.

-The mature fruit is a black schizocarp 6.5-8 mm long, which splits into two single-seeded mericarps, revealing a stalk (the carpophore) that runs between them.
+The mature fruit is a black schizocarp 6.5–8 mm long, which splits into two single-seeded mericarps, revealing a stalk (the carpophore) that runs between them.
 Each mericarp has 3 ridges and numerous vittae (oil tubes), which exude a pungent oil which smells of capsicum or diesel.
 A single plant may produce between 3,000 and 9,000 seeds in a single year.